Music of the Fallout series: Licensed music as diegetic music

 In the chapter "A Tune at the End of the World" in his 2014 book, Cheng recognized that despite the critically acclaimed score by Inon Zur for 2008's Fallout 3, much of the attention of player and critics was directed towards the music from the three diegetic radio stations of the game: Enclave Radio, Galaxy News Radio, and Agatha's Station.
 Cheng describes the player character growing up in an underground vault throughout childhood until a sudden incident forces the player to leave and escape into the nuclear wasteland on the surface such that "the first time in your life, it seems, you're alone" He notes the dual nature of music being a warm companion or an unfeeling entity in Fallout 3.
 The player is notified by their "Pip-Boy" device seconds later of the availability of a new radio broadcast signal offering "noisy relief from the silence and solitude of the Capital Wasteland.
 Music and voices from the radio bestow a sense of imagined community by promising that somewhere, someone else is listening to the same thing."
-However, the "promise" turns to illusion as the player realizes every station runs on a loop featuring music from a distant past and most NPC's "never acknowledge (much less sing along to) these canned broadcasts."
+However, the "promise" turns to illusion as the player realizes every station runs on a loop featuring music from a distant past and most NPCs "never acknowledge (much less sing along to) these canned broadcasts."
 The charismatic chats by President Eden on Enclave Radio are merely the work of an artificial "self-aware supercomputer".
 Galaxy News Radio has "spirited monologues sound spontaneous and plausibly live, but since the player is able to hear Three Dog on the radio while watching him mill around the station (not performing on air), it can be inferred that his speeches are recorded."
 Agatha's Station features violin improvisation with the eponymous character looking "to be the only person creating new music in this artistically bankrupt world."
 A request for a "live performance" is "a real treat", "a rare simulation of live musicality in the game" at first.
 Author William Gibbons in his 2018 book wrote that Agatha's live music "embodies art's tenacity even in the most adverse of circumstances" giving proof that civilization, humanity, and hope survives in the wasteland compared to the "'dead' records we hear on other radio stations".
 However, repeat performances reveal herself to be an automaton where "the motions of her fingers and bow don't line up with the music" and "like any NPC, inevitably loses her magic luster, baring the gears that turn like clockwork beneath her painted skin."
 Gibbons concurs that her "liveness" requires a "suspension of disbelief on our part."
 Like the wasteland itself, the radio provides hints of life, but also emptiness.